#WEUNITUS

 classRoomMode

-The course features up to 60% of the hours in the classroom, and the remaining 40% administered as field laboratory activities, visits in farms.-
+The course features up to 60% of the hours in the classroom, and the remaining 40% administered as field laboratory activities, visits in farms.
+Attendance at tutorials and seminars is compulsory.

 bibliography